Hey, Wall Street, Can’t Find Women To Hire? Seema Hingorani’s Changing All That

 Hingorani went on a quest to add women – lots of women – to the highest reaches of Wall Street, and she succeeded faster than she ever imagined.

-Hingorani told a packed crowd at a BNY/Mellon Game Changers event in Boston Thursday, “I knew there were few women that looked like me in my neck of the woods in equities and hedge funds, but everywhere in finance?
+Hingorani told a packed crowd at a BNY Mellon Wealth Management’s Game Changers event in Boston Thursday, “I knew there were few women that looked like me in my neck of the woods in equities and hedge funds, but everywhere in finance?
 Real estate, private equity, infrastructure, fixed income?
 No women?
-That made no sense."
+That made no sense.”

 So she started a nonprofit educational program called Girls Who Invest, which provides a 10-week, all-expenses-paid boot camp for college-age women who might not otherwise have considered careers in finance.